EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 ### Models
 Model averaging highly depends on the set of candidate models used.
 A sufficiently large set of models is needed to ensure that a well-fitting model is included in the averaging.
 The bmd_ma function uses the default EFSA models to average.
 These models are (normal then lognormal for each model): exp-aerts, invexp-aerts, hill-aerts, lognormal-aerts, gamma-efsa, LMS, probit-aerts, and logistic-aerts.

 When using the mf_bmd function, the 'model_type' parameter specifies the model that will be fit to the data.
 All EFSA models can be specified.
 Additionally, legacy continuous models based upon US EPA BMDS software can be specified: hill, exp-3, exp-5, power, polynomial.
-See \link[ToxicR]{single_continuous_fit} for more details.
+See R documentation ?ToxicR::single_continuous_fit for more details.

 ### Data Type
 For both functions, dose-response data can be provided for individual subjects, or as a summary across dose groups.
 It is preferable to provide information on individual subjects however, in the case where this information is not available, summary data may be used.